alainamb/translation-quality-mgmt/README.md

 - Textual Conventions have been moved from the Linguistic Conventions to the Style dimension.
 That categorization made more sense to me, since a text should match the style of its particular text type.
 - Unidiomatic Style and Awkward Style into one error: Unnatural Style.
 This avoids issues with differentiating between these two error types.

+### Starting Point

+Well, at first translation quality evaluators marking errors according to MQM (or any error typology) will do so inconsistently.
+This is because people view quality subjectively and an optimal error categorization is often not immediately clear.
+By using tools like visualizations and scoring, we can see where our ideas don't overlap and work toward a harmonized performance.

 ### Outcomes

 The workflow presented in this repository has the purpose of training translation evaluators/annotators to produce high quality annotated texts for use in: